jmarkfen/EVSU-BSIT-2022-2023-Semester2-OpenCards/IT 383A Systems Integration and Architecture 2 [3C][Obina]/Module-1.md

 IT risk management

+## These are people who create the solutions to address the business challenges and support the enterprise in implementing those solutions.

+enterprise architects

+## The ____ connects an organization's corporate mission, strategy, and business processes to its IT strategy in order to demonstrate how the organization's present and future demands will be satisfied effectively, sustainably, and adaptable.

+enterprise architect

 ## ____ was developed by John Zachman while with IBM in the 1980s, after observing the building and airplane construction industries and the IT industry.

 Enterprise Architecture